pebble-dev/developer.rebble.io/source/_guides/tools-and-resources/internationalization.md

 text_layer_set_text(some_layer, _("Meal application"));
 ```

-* Save all source files (this will require downloading and extracting the
-  project from 'Settings' on CloudPebble), then run `get_dict.py` from the
+* Save all source files, then run `get_dict.py` from the project root directory
-  project root directory to get a JSON file containing the hashed strings to be
+  to get a JSON file containing the hashed strings to be translated.
+This file
-  translated.
-This file will look like the one below:
+  will look like the one below:

 ```
 {